-MiNiFi comes with a tool called encrypt-config (encrypt-config.exe on Windows) which can be found in the bin directory of the installation, next to the main minifi binary.
-It enables the encryption of sensitive configuration properties in the minifi.properties file along with the encryption of the flow configuration (config.yml by default).
+MiNiFi provides a encrypt-config tool (encrypt-config.exe on Windows) located in the bin directory of your installation, next to the main MiNiFi binary.
+This tool allows you to encrypt sensitive configuration properties in the minifi.properties file and also encrypts f the flow configuration (config.yml by default).

-The security of the encryption depends on the security of the bootstrap.conf file, which contains the encryption key.
+The security of the encryption relies on the security of the bootstrap.conf file, which stores the encryption key.